PINELLAS COUNTY, Fla. — Deep within the 412-page assessment report for Tropicana Field, there appears to be two main points.

 What You Need To Know

-- An assessment report on hurricane damage to Tropicana Field indicates repairs would run past $55 million and not completed before the 2026 season
+- An assessment report on hurricane damage to Tropicana Field indicates repairs would cost $55.7 million and could be done in time for the 2026 season.

 - Milton’s 100-plus mph winds tore through the Trop’s fabric roof on Oct.
 9. All but six of the stadium’s 24 roof panels were destroyed